MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-more-build-vs.md

 ### Self-hosted public projects

-If your pipelines are in a [public project](../public/about-public-projects.md), then you run up to 10 free parallel jobs with self-hosted agents.
+For pipelines in a [public project](../public/about-public-projects.md), you can run up to 10 free parallel jobs with self-hosted agents.
 If you need more, [contact us](https://azure.microsoft.com/support/devops/).

 ### Self-hosted private projects